Danville Library Foundation

 - To promote interest in and use of the Danville Public Library and its facilities by the public through broad public information activities.

 - To promote and aid in communicating with the general public, other corporations, foundations, agencies or other associations interested in the promotion, use, support and improvement of the Danville Public Library.

 - To organize and maintain a membership of library supporters who shall be called Friends of the Danville Public Library.

 The Danville Public Library was established in 1883.
 A nine-member Board of Trustees appointed by the Mayor governs the library.
 More than 90% of its annual operating budget comes from local property taxes in an amount approved by the Mayor and Danville City Council.
 An annual grant from the Illinois State Library provides approximately 40% of the library’s book budget.

 The library has over 203,000 physical and electronic items in its collections, including books, audiobooks, newspapers, magazines, DVDs, Blu-rays, music CDs, and downloadable ebooks, videos, audios, and music.
 On an average the library circulates over 130,000 items a year.
 The library is open 61 hours per week, Monday through Saturday, and is visited by an average of 400 people per day.

-The library offers public Internet stations for adults in the Adult Services Department, for teens, ages 12 to 18, in the Teen Zone, and for children and their caregivers in the Children’s Room.
+The library offers public Internet stations for adults in the Reference & Archives Department, for teens, ages 12 to 18, in the Teen Zone, and for children and their caregivers in the Children’s Department.
 A parent must accompany children under 18.